distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 **Bootstrap** - CSS front-end library for mobile-friendly user interfaces [https://getbootstrap.com/].

 **PostgreSQL** - a relational (SQL) database [https://www.postgresql.org/].

+**SPA (Single Page Application)** - a website that is served once and updates dynamically instead of from browser refresh.

 **Ansible** - an automation tool for deploying software onto machines via SSH using a declarative configuration [https://www.ansible.com/].